Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Conclusion

 \section{Conclusion}

 We present Video-MTR, a reinforced multi-turn reasoning framework for long-form video understanding.
-To the best of our knowledge, it is the first work to integrate end-to-end reinforcement learning with explicit multi-turn reasoning in this domain.
+Video-MTR effectively integrates pure reinforcement learning with explicit multi-turn reasoning.
 At the core of the framework is a gated bi-level reward mechanism, designed to incentivize both relevant frame retrieval and step-by-step reasoning.
-Extensive experiments on VideoMME, MLVU, and EgoSchema demonstrate that Video-MTR achieves strong and robust performance across diverse task types and varying temporal lengths.
+Extensive experiments on five mainstream benchmarks demonstrate that Video-MTR achieves strong and robust performance across diverse task types and varying temporal lengths.
 Notably, the framework exhibits excellent temporal scalability, yielding higher gains as video duration increases, highlighting its particular advantage in extra-long video understanding.
 Future work includes extending the framework to even longer videos and more complex reasoning tasks, pushing the boundaries of long-video understanding.